- The ObjectInputStream Class

 callback when the entire graph has been restored but before the object

-is returned to the original caller of readObject
+is returned to the original caller of readObject.
+The order

 of validate callbacks can be controlled using the priority.
 Callbacks